 There are three further elements to bend (Earth, Fire and Air), plus a fifth element, a Quintessence, which can only be harmonised after the other four have been brought into balance.
 In the series, only the avatar has domain over the four elements, but we are all potential avatars.
 We all can gain this domain in order to open the gate of the fifth element, which I call Light and which includes the harmonious manifestation of the other four.
 The two harmonious complementary values of this Quintessence are ‘love’ and ‘detachment’.

-Love also has its shadow: ‘hate’.
+Love also has its shadow: ‘attachment’ and an opposite.
 Many people believe that hate is the opposite of love, which just shows the level of confusion we are dealing with.
 The opposite of love is not hate, but indifference.
 You can do this experiment for yourself.
 Take three plants that are alive.
 Give love to one, hate the other, and remain indifferent to the third one.
 The one you hate will not grow as beautiful as the one you love, but it will still grow because even hate is a form of attention, thus creating an energy exchange.
 It is like an amateur musician playing a melody dedicated to you.
 Perhaps the music is out of tune but they are playing it to you.